 Take Apple Pay as an example.
 Once a user has set up their card in the wallet they can pay in-app or while browsing your website just by double clicking the button on the side of their iPhone.
 It’s a very similar process, and just as simple, with Google Pay or a wallet on a desktop computer

 Whichever digital wallet your customer uses, there’s no need for clumsy entering of long card numbers or going through the 3DS Authentication process.
-And yet they’re incredible secure, thanks to encryption technology and something call tokenisation
+And yet they’re incredible secure, thanks to encryption technology and something called tokenisation.

 You can learn much more about digital wallets on this page, including how they keep consumers’ data secure through encryption and tokenisation.